berkkarapence/Patient-WebApp/README.md

 # Patient-WebApp

 ## Initialization
-From the project root directory, run "npm install"
+From the project root directory, run "npm install" to download the dependencies

 ## Run the app
 1) Type "node index.js" on Terminal